propertyhive/WP-Property-Hive-StuRents/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.1 =
+* Correction to wrong field being sent for address street
+* Correction to fix EPCs not being sent

 = 1.0.0 =
 * First working release of the add on